TBro1998/ASE-Server-Docker/README.md

 ### Using Docker Compose

 The project includes a `docker-compose.yml` file and a `server.cfg` file.
-If you need to expose the RCON port, add the port mapping in `docker-compose.yml`.
 Using Docker Compose makes it easier to manage the container:

 ```bash